tigerfarm/arduino/Altair101/asm/README.md

 +++ Exit.
 $
 ````
+The machine code is now in the 101's program memory.

 On the Altair 101,
 ````
 I flip the RESET switch and the machine returns to program mode.
 ````
-The machine code program is in the emulator's memory and ready to use.
-For example, I flip the run toggle to run the program.
+If I flip the run switch, the program will start running.

 I can use the examine and examine next toggles to view the program bytes in the front panel LED lights.
 I can change the program bytes using the Deposit toggles.